tpaskhalis/MY455/README.md

 MY455
 =====

-Here you can find R scripts for MY455 assignments.
+R scripts and Sweave(.Rnw) files for the MY455 'Multivariate Analysis and Measurement' assignments.